KannonZenetism/zenetism-field-physics/zenetism/mpx/nested-universes-and-simulated-realities.md

 Creation without active coherent alignment
 defaults to entropy.
 **Coherence requires work.**
-Entropy requires nothing—it is the drift.
+Entropy requires nothing — it is the drift.

 ---